-The study of subterranean termites is a must for one to truly be able to properly identify and recognize signs of termite infestation.
-The subterranean termite is a social insect, living underground in colonies and traveling into buildings foraging for food.
+The study of subterranean termites is a must for one to truly identify and recognize signs of termite infestation properly.
+The subterranean termite is a social insect, living underground in colonies and traveling into buildings for food.
 Consequently, there are a few clear signs of termite infestation for which one should look.

-Perhaps the first and more noticeable sign of a presence of termites in your home is mud tunnels coming up the side of your foundation.
+Perhaps the first and more noticeable sign of the presence of termites in your home is mud tunnels coming up the side of your foundation.
 Subterranean termites live in the ground in moist conditions.
-They will build mud tunnels from the ground up the side of the foundation and connect with the wooden structure of the building.
-This tunnel protects the workers from the environment, keeps them from drying out and provides an avenue through which they travel into the house.
-These tunnels can easily be broke open to determine if it is still being actively used.
+They will build mud tunnels from the ground up the side of the foundation and connect them with the wooden structure of the building.
+This tunnel protects the workers from the environment, keeps them from drying out, and provides an avenue to travel into the house.
+These tunnels can easily be broke open to determine if it is still actively used.
 In addition to these working tunnels or tubes, one may also see exploratory tubes and drop tubes.
 The exploratory tubes arise from the soil but do not reach the actual wooden structure.
 These may be found in crawl spaces under buildings.
 The drop tubes can be seen extending from the wooden structure downward toward the soil.
-Any one of these type of tubes indicate there is or has been a presence of termites in the building.
+Any of these types of tubes indicates there is or has been a presence of termites in the building.

 It should also be noted that, while active mud tunnels are clear signs of infestation, the absence of such doesn’t mean there is no infestation.
 There are other ways subterranean termites can access the house without the mud tunnels.
 They can reach wooden sills through cracks in the foundation or from porches and decks.
 It is also possible that the mud tubes or tunnels may be under the building out of sight.